neylabelmaachi/schoolpred/README.md

 * out-of-school students;
 * increased violence

-Rural environment are often neglected by the government, the tool we want to build allows to raise awareness and easily identify at-risk students.
+Rural environment are often neglected by the government, the tool we created allows to raise awareness and easily identify at-risk students.

 [Link to the app on Streamlit](https://lewagon-schooldropout.streamlit.app/)